-Improve Access to School Psychologists to Better Support Students, Families, and Staff Background/Rationale

-High school psychologists to student ratios and shortages prevent school psychologists from providing mental health support all children need.
+Improve Access to School Psychologists to Better Support Students, Families, and Staff: High school psychologists to student ratios and shortages prevent school psychologists from providing mental health support all children need.
 The National Association of School Psychologists recommends a ratio of 1 school psychologist for every 500 students in order to allow for the delivery of a full continuum of school psychological services.
-The national ratio is 1 school psychologist for every 1,382 students.
-In Texas, the ratio is 1 school psychologist for every 2,752 students.
+The national ratio is 1 school psychologist for every 1,151 students.
+In Texas, the ratio is 1 school psychologist for every 2,597 students.
 Additionally, numerous rural counties have one school psychologist or none in the area.
 Many parents and educators are unaware of school psychologists due to the requirement of professionals to use the title of "Licensed Specialist in School Psychology."
 The title of LSSP confuses the general public and reduces the visibility of professionals critical to ensuring the success of all students.

 - Approve a change in title from Licensed Specialist in School Psychology to School Psychologist to better identify and recognize school-based psychological practitioners in Texas. - Request that legislators codify the national practice model as identified by the National Association of School Psychologists into the Occupational Code and Education Code of Texas to uphold best practices related to school-based psychological services. - Ensure the Texas Education Agency and other relevant agencies prioritize technical assistance and guidance to support state and district efforts to recruit and retain school psychologists.
-This includes a long-term and sustained commitment to align staffing ratios with recommendations generated from national professional organizations. - Increase funding for grants/scholarships to train school psychologists, especially school psychologists that match an increasingly diverse student population - Ensure state loan forgiveness programs include licensed specialists in school psychology. - Provide funding and support for the re-specialization of closely related professionals to meet state credentialing requirements to practice as school psychologists.
+This includes a long-term and sustained commitment to align staffing ratios with recommendations generated from national professional organizations. - Increase funding for grants/scholarships to train school psychologists, especially school psychologists that match an increasingly diverse student population - Ensure state loan forgiveness programs include licensed specialists in school psychology. - Provide funding and support for the re-specialization of closely related professionals to meet state credentialing requirements to practice as school psychologists. - Increase funding for universities to build and expand School Psychology programs, expand the number of faculty positions, and effectively recruit and retain highly qualified faculty.

-Promote Best Practices for Safe and Supportive Schools Background/Rationale

-Schools play a critical and irreplaceable role in keeping students safe and supporting mental health.
+Promote Best Practices for Safe and Supportive Schools: Schools play a critical and irreplaceable role in keeping students safe and supporting mental health.
 Efforts to prevent violence must align with efforts to improve school climate, overall safety, and learning.
 These are not separate endeavors and must be designed, funded, and implemented as a comprehensive school-wide approach.

-- Promote comprehensive school safety efforts that emphasize both physical and psychological safety. - Reject efforts to overly harden schools or to require physical security measures that are not evidence based or that do not increase actual or perceived safety. - Reject legislation that seeks to allow anyone other than a commissioned school resource officer (SRO) to be armed on school grounds. - Support policies that prohibit school resources officers (SROs) and other school-based law enforcement from having any role in student discipline. - Ensure school mental health services, including social-emotional learning, mental wellness, resilience, and positive connections between students and adults, are an essential component of all comprehensive school safety efforts. - Support elimination of corporal punishment as a disciplinary measure in school settings.
+- Promote comprehensive school safety efforts that emphasize both physical and psychological safety. - Reject efforts to overly harden schools or to require physical security measures that are not evidence based or that do not increase actual or perceived safety. - Ensure school mental health services, including social-emotional learning, mental wellness, resilience, and positive connections between students and adults, are an essential component of all comprehensive school safety efforts. - Support elimination of corporal punishment as a disciplinary measure in school settings.

-Advance Social Justice to Ensure that Every Student Succeeds Background/Rationale

-School psychologists work to ensure the protection of the educational rights, opportunities, and well-being of all children, especially those whose voices have been muted, identities obscured, or needs ignored.
+Advance Social Justice to Ensure that Every Student Succeeds: School psychologists work to ensure the protection of the educational rights, opportunities, and well-being of all children, especially those whose voices have been muted, identities obscured, or needs ignored.
 Social justice requires promoting non-discriminatory practices and the empowerment of families and communities.
 School psychologists enact social justice through culturally-responsive professional practice and advocacy to create schools, communities, and systems that ensure equity and fairness for all children and youth.